AishwaryaSubash/AishwaryaSubash/README.md

-<h1>🤗 About Me:</h1>
+<h1>#️⃣ About Me:</h1>

 ###
 <div align="left">Building with code and burning with ambition.</div>
-<div align="left">I am a passionate full stack developer proficient in embracing the latest frameworks and libraries, constantly pushing the boundaries of what's possible</div>
+<div align="left">I am a passionate Full Stack Developer proficient in embracing the latest frameworks and libraries, constantly pushing the boundaries of what's possible.</div>
 <div align="left">I love coding and solving real-world problems that inspire change.</div>

 <br />